 That’s why you always carry the Ten Essentials.

-(Disclaimer: When we link to places you can buy our stuff or places we stayed, we are using special codes which earn us commissions on the sales at no additional cost to you.
+(Disclaimer: When we link to places where you can buy our stuff or places we stayed, we are using special codes that earn us commissions on the sales at no additional cost to you.
 Please see our Review Policy for more information.)

 My Daypack

-It has a hydration sleeve for a water bladder and built into the outside of the sleeve are two mesh pockets.
-These two pockets are perfect for my compass and multitool.
-There’s plenty of room in the main compartment for extra layers, raingear and any gear you need for your hike.
+It has a hydration sleeve for a water bladder and several organization pockets.
+There’s plenty of room in the main compartment for extra layers, raingear and any other gear you need for your hike.
+In addition, it has an emergency whistle built into the chest strap buckle.

 Read our reviews of the various day packs we have used for both hiking and travel.

-#1 Water and Water Treatment
+Essential #1: Water and Water Treatment

 So, now we carry a Lifestraw for emergencies.
 Bear in mind, this is intended solely to help us if we somehow are stuck in the backcountry and need water in a survival situation.
 I know this is not the ideal backcountry water solution but it is light and easy to use.

 Another lightweight solution is iodine tablets.
-While these are lightweight and easy-to-use (follow the instructions!), they do leave a pretty harsh taste to the water and it takes around 30 minutes or so for the water to be ready.
+While these are lightweight and easy to use (follow the instructions!), they do leave a pretty harsh taste to the water and it takes around 30 minutes or so for the water to be ready.

 If you are planning a multi-day trek, I would look at a more robust water filtration system.
 What I have listed here is designed only for emergencies.

-#2 Extra Food
+Essential #2: Extra Food

-You should always carry extra food with you for the unplanned emergency on the trail.
+You should always carry extra food with you for an unplanned emergency on the trail.
 Getting lost or getting immobilized on the trail could be a dire problem if you do not prepare for it.

 So, we finally got an ER Bar to toss in our packs.
 The bar weighs 20 ounces and contains 2,400 calories in six portioned sections.
 It’s resealable, so it will last us more than a day in an emergency.
-I will be honest.
-This thing is a bit of a brick.
+I will be honest, this thing is a bit of a brick.
 While it provides a lot of bang for your buck in terms of emergency food, it is a bit heavy.
 See the picture at the top of the post for sizing.

 While most hikes we do won’t warrant this level of being prepared, we have done some day hikes in Yellowstone National Park and Big Bend NP where it would not be hard to take a wrong turn and end up a long way from the trailhead.
 A Clif Bar will sustain you for a few hours but not overnight or longer.